UAE official says tensions with Iran can be addressed 'only' politically: Twitter

 “Tensions in the Gulf can only be addressed politically.
 Crisis long in the making requires collective attention; primarily to de-escalate and to find political solutions through dialogue and negotiations,” Minister of State for Foreign Affairs Anwar Gargash said in a Twitter post.

-Reporting By Hadeel Al Sayegh; Editing by Raissa Kasolowsky
+Reporting by Hadeel Al Sayegh; Editing by Raissa Kasolowsky